supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

 1. Congratulations!
 You have successfully set up Active Directory on your Windows Server.
 Next, your server machine will restart once the promotion is successfully completed.
 You will lose the access to the LabVM for a while until restarts completes.

 ## Task 2: Adding users or groups in your Domain Controller
+In this task, you will add user accounts to the domain controller in Active Directory Users and Computers.
+You will create new user accounts with specified names, usernames, and passwords.
+By adding users to the domain controller, you will ensure that they have access to resources within the domain and can authenticate against Active Directory.

 1. Go to Start > Windows Administrative Tools > Active Directory Users and Computers.